npaisaca/TFM/README.md

-# Bioinformatic pipeline of RRBS for ifferential methylation analysis - TFM 24/25
+# Bioinformatic pipeline of RRBS for differential methylation analysis - TFM 24/25

 ## Overview